nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-SourceControl data are saved in the hard disk automatically after any command that changes the data.
+Source Control data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 If you wish to back up the data, you can use the `export` command.
 The `import` command can then load the data from the csv file created.